UT-Austin-RobIn/tuli/README.md

 /cam_R/aligned_depth_to_color/image_raw   29.99   0.02894     0.039       0.001779   141
 /audio/audio                              38.28   0.01948     0.0305      0.003658   141
 ```
+if audio miss, run: `pulseaudio -k` and then rerun step 4 and 5.
 6. Activate the virtualenv, `source ~/envs/infants/bin/activate`
 7. Run the experiment script: `python infants/experiment/experiment_driver.py`
 8. It will prompt for `subject ID`, `task name`, and `condition ID`.